-Whether your case goes to trial or not, a lawyer will know what steps to take, how to file, what forms are necessary, and can help settle your case, either in a settlement or by litigating a trial.
+Whether your case goes to trial or not, a lawyer will know what steps to take, how to file, and what forms are necessary, and can help settle your case, either in a settlement or by litigating a trial.

 Settlement or Trial?

-You have to weigh the likelihood of a judge or jury sympathizing with you against your employer with the amount your employer is guaranteeing you will get in a settlement.
-It is a tough choice to make and a lawyer can give you good advice.
+You have to weigh the likelihood of a judge or jury sympathizing with you against your employer with the amount your employer guarantees you will get in a settlement.
+It is a tough choice, and a lawyer can give you good advice.

 Whether or not you have the right to go to trial by jury or in front of the judge depends on the state, the court, and other factors.
 This complication is yet another reason it is so important to rely on the expertise of a maritime lawyer to navigate the system.

 The plaintiffs have long been engaged in a class action suit over the right to medical benefits.
-The decision could have far-reaching implications, but ensured that these injured workers could take their case to a jury.
+The decision could have far-reaching implications but ensured these injured workers could take their case to a jury.

-Trials don’t happen often in injury cases because they take a lot of time and they cost a lot of money when all is said and done.
+Trials don’t often happen in injury cases because they take a lot of time and cost a lot of money when all is said and done.
 However, should your case go to trial with a good lawyer or team of lawyers at your side, you should be able to get satisfaction and compensation, no matter what you decide regarding a trial.